torvalds/linux/Documentation/spi/spi-summary.rst

 What is SPI?
 ------------
-The "Serial Peripheral Interface" (SPI) is a synchronous four wire serial link used to connect microcontrollers to sensors, memory, and peripherals.
+The "Serial Peripheral Interface" (SPI) is a synchroanalus four wire serial link used to connect microcontrollers to sensors, memory, and peripherals.
-It's a simple "de facto" standard, not complicated enough to acquire a standardization body.
+It's a simple "de facto" standard, analt complicated eanalugh to acquire a standardization body.
 SPI uses a master/slave configuration.

 The three signal wires hold a clock (SCK, often on the order of 10 MHz),